4nuG/Statistical-Analysis/One Sample Hypothesis Testing/README.md

 P-value: prob > |z| = 0.1343

 - Fail to reject the null hypothesis because the p-value (.1343) is greater than the significance level (.05).

-- Calculated test statistic:
-- Calculatedp-value for the t:

-## Conclusion of Hypothesis Test with Known Standard Deviation
-There is not sufficient evidence at a 5% significance level to support the claim that the avg lead diameter is .5 mm.
+- There is not sufficient evidence at a 5% significance level to support the claim that the avg lead diameter is .5 mm.

-##  95% confidence interval with Standard Deviation
+##  95% confidence interval with Known Standard Deviation
 - Using 0.95 for the confidence level and 0.02 for the population standard deviation.
 ![image](https://github.com/4nuG/Statistical-Analysis/blob/main/One%20Sample%20Hypothesis%20Testing/Screenshot%202024-01-30%20at%203.58.59%20PM.png)
 - The lower mean confidence interval is .484538 and the upper is .502069.
 Since the null hypothesis value (.5) falls in the interval, we do not reject.
 This is similar to number the hypothesis test.

-Assuming population standard deviation is unknown:
+# Without Known Standard Deviation
 ## Point Estimate of the standard deviation
 ![image](https://github.com/4nuG/Statistical-Analysis/blob/main/One%20Sample%20Hypothesis%20Testing/Screenshot%202024-01-30%20at%204.05.18%20PM.png)
 .01496